gjbex/Parallel-programming/source-code/openmp/README.md

 1. `Tasks`: some examples of using OpenMP tasks
 1. `JuliaSet`: implementation of the Julia set ot experiment with loop scheduling and taskloops.
+1. `access-clauses`: illustration of various clauses that control access.